openstack-archive/fuel-docs/pages/planning-guide/7000-nsx-plan.rst

 For more information:

-- See :ref:`neutron-nsx-arch` for information about how NSX support is implemented in Mirantis OpenStack;
+- See :ref:`neutron-nsx-arch` for information about how NSX support is implemented in Mirantis OpenStack.

 - :ref:`nsx-deploy` gives instructions for creating and deploying a Mirantis OpenStack environment that is integrated